fdalvi/NeuroX-demo/README.md

-# NeuroX
-## Toolkit for finding and analyzing neurons in neural networks
+# NeuroX: Toolkit for finding and analyzing neurons in neural networks

 ![demo picure](docs/en-ar-NeuroX.png)